taehyounpark/queryosity/README.md

     return p4*m_scale;
   }
   // - note that input columns are originally RVecF
-  // - ana::observable<T> ensures no-copy transfer of convertible/inheritable types
+  // - ana::observable<T> used to access to any convertible/inherited types

 protected:
   unsigned int m_index;